Muhomorik/csharp-ddd-ai-project-creator/race_prompt.md

 Transformation is complete when:

 - All validation checklists in the guide pass ✅
+- All test projects created and configured ✅
 - `dotnet build` succeeds ✅
+- `dotnet test` succeeds (all test projects passing) ✅
 - `errors.md` is comprehensive and actionable ✅